 Vipera Announces Availability of Bitmain On-Rack 4U Filecoin Miner with Rapid ROI Now Accessible

-Vipera Tech now offers the Bitmain On-Rack 4U Filecoin miner, a high-performance server for efficient Filecoin mining with 430TiB capacity and 4300TiB hashrate.UNITED STATES, July 24, 2023/EINPresswire.com/ --
+Vipera Tech now offers the Bitmain On-Rack 4U Filecoin miner, a high-performance server for efficient Filecoin mining with 430TiB capacity and 4300TiB hashrate.UNITED KINGDOM, July 24, 2023/EINPresswire.com/ --

 Vipera Tech, a leading provider of high-performance technology solutions, is excited to announce the availability of the Bitmain On-Rack 4U Filecoin miner in its inventory.
 This state-of-the-art storage server is designed specifically for Filecoin mining, offering an impressive effective storage capacity of 430TiB and a hashrate of 4300TiB.